kiwijuice56/pi-pic/README.md

 ```
 python3 /home/pi/pi-pic/bot.py &
 ```
-Finally, uncomment the (near) final line of code that adds a small delay to give your Pi time to connect to your internet:
+Finally, uncomment the (near) final line of code in `bot.py` that adds a small delay to give your Pi time to connect to your internet:
 ```
 # Uncomment for autostart
 # sleep(10)
 ```

 ## Usage
 Send pictures in the selected channel to add them to the slideshow or send the text `clear` to remove all of the pictures.
 The slideshow will stop if there are no pictures.
+The bot's status will reflect the number of pictures currently in the slideshow.
+You can also send `update` to refresh this number.